 I usually buy fresh thyme at a grocery store and keep it in the fridge.
 The great part about thyme is that it stays fresh for a long time.
 When I see that it starts to dry out, I take it out of the fridge and let it dry completely and then transfer it to a jar.
 It still tastes wonderful when it’s dried.

 I am also planning to get a thyme plant for my balcony in spring.
 I had one a few years ago but it didn’t survive when I brought it inside in the fall.
 I am hoping to have a better luck this time.

-Although this savory oatmeal is delicious, you can’t really expect much from it in terms of presentation.
+Although these savory steel cut oats are absolutely delicious, you can’t really expect much from them in terms of presentation.
 So to make it look a little bit better, I sauteed some mushrooms and placed them on top of the oats.
 It doesn’t affect the taste, so if all you care about is a satisfying meal, you don’t need to add more mushrooms.
 However, if you are cooking it for a crowd and want to make it more appealing, this is an idea to consider.
 Either way, don’t skip the fresh thyme.

 - 0.5 oz / 14 gr dried porcini mushrooms

 - 2 Tbsp olive oil

 - 5 to 6 sprigs of fresh thyme, divided

 - Place the dried porcini mushrooms into a bowl and pour hot water over them.
 Cover and let them re-hydrate for 15 to 20 minutes.